 Tim's mom Arlis and I visited his site with his sister and brother-in-law, Dawn & Ed.
 Mom planned the route: stop at the Dollar Store first.
 For a split second I thought what, why, huh, dollar store flowers, really?
-This just shows how little I know…Continue
+This just shows how little I know about losing someone and how much more practical someone who has…Continue

 Added by Andrew McCullough on February 1, 2016 at 12:00pm — No Comments

 I really appreciate that.